 , which excludes energy and food costs, increased 0.1% in October.
 Economists view the core index as a more accurate measure of inflation since it negates the volatile price fluctuations in the energy and food markets.
 To read the full report released on November 17th visit Bureau of Labor Statistics - Inflation

 .
-To learn more about inflation, we encourage you to visit our lesson at Inflation
+To learn more about inflation, we encourage you to visit our lesson Inflation

 .
-Our free lesson includes text, a video, interactive exercises, review questions, and a Scripture lesson.
+All our lessons are free and include text, a video, interactive exercises, review questions, and a scripture lesson.